Multiplex Network Regression: How do relations drive interactions?: Conclusion

 \section{Conclusion}

-In this article, we have proposed a new statistical model to quantify how observed interactions depend on relations, in the framework of multiplex networks.
+In this article, we have proposed a new statistical model to quantify how observed interactions depend on different relations, in the framework of multiplex networks.
 The model is based on the assumption that interactions between elements of a system are driven by two factors.
 The first factor is the existence of relations between elements, such as friendship or homophily.
 The second is the combinatorial randomness caused by the activity of the elements.
 Elements that are more active are more likely to interact with each other, even if they are unrelated.

 Different from common approaches used in network analysis, our methodology has been specifically designed to deal with multi-edge graphs.
-It therefore allows to use the whole data available, without the need of thresholding it to obtain unweighted, i.e. binary, graphs.
+It therefore allows to use the whole data available, without the need of thresholding it to obtain unweighted, i.e., binary, graphs.
 In fact, repeated interactions between elements of a system generate multi-edge graphs, where the vertices correspond to the elements of the system.
 Similarly, relations can have varying intensity and should be encoded in weighted graphs.
 This is why thresholding the data into binary networks can be a waste of useful information.

 Our model separates random and deterministic influences on interactions, accounting for the randomness as combinatorial effects.
 We hence identify \emph{how much} known relations drive the interactions.
-To achieve this, we base our regression model on generalised hypergeometric ensembles, a class of statistical network ensembles we have recently introduced.
+To achieve this, we base our regression model on generalized hypergeometric ensembles of random graphs, a class of statistical network ensembles we have recently introduced.
 The formulation of our model allows to estimate the strength of the dependence between relations and interactions, together with its statistical significance.
+Moreover, the parameters estimated by our model can be readily interpreted as the log-odds of observing interactions between two different pairs of vertices.
+Thanks to these characteristics, the statistical regression model described in this article results in a powerful tool for the analysis of complex systems consisting of a large number of highly interacting elements.